FurlanLucas/Data-acquisition-with-DAS240-and-EA-9200U/README.md

 ## Introduction

 This is a labVIEW program that was designed to control the input and data acquisition applied to a thermal system.
 It uses a high efficiency power supply from the EA-PSI 9200-25 series and a Sefram DAS 240 data logger.
 Communication with the first one is done using the Modbus USB protocol and the second uses the Modbus TCP-IP.
-As part of the implementation of this interface, it is important to note that a common ethernet cable **cannot be used**: you need a crossover ethernet cable or a switch (which was used).
+As part of the implementation of this interface, it is important to note that a common ethernet cable **cannot be used**: you need a crossover ethernet cable or a switch.

 ## Drivers and Packages

 The `code` directory contains all the labVIEW files for using the program.
-It is absolutely necessary to download and install the drivers and packages to communicate with the two machines.
+It is absolutely necessary to download and install the drivers and packages to communicate with both machines.
 For instance, the following procedure must be followed:

 1. Run the PSI9000 2U USB driver installer available at the link "https://elektroautomatik.com/shop/en/service/downloads/ps-9000-t1u2u3u/".
 You have to choose the right version of the power supply.
 2. Download the labVIEW package for the source available in the website "https://elektroautomatik.com/shop/en/service/downloads/labVIEW/".
 Copy and paste the IF-XX folder with all its files into the labVIEW packages folder.
 Normally, it is located in the same folder that labVIEW was installed, for example: `C:Programs(x86)\NationalInstruments\labview (version)\instr.lib`.
 Warning, **do not create another folder**.